DefenseIsAlie/EE-401-Expression_Recognition/README.md

 # Results

+We apply the above transformations to each image (when needed) and train using SVM, XG Boost etc..

-## We obtain around 60% accuracy on test set using traditional ML
+## We obtain around 60% accuracy (7 class SVM) on test set using traditional ML
 ## For more info read main.ipynb

 # Todo